LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/adb.md

 # What to expect

-ADB is a command line tool that allows you to create device backups and dump system data, it is important to note that an ADB backup contains a lot of data that is the same as what is found in an MTP backup.
-However, there are some artifacts that can only be extracted using ADB, as almost all of the differences are application specific, they are listed in the [Applications](/analysis/artifacts/applications) section.
+ADB is a command-line tool that allows you to create device backups and dump system data, it is important to note that an ADB backup contains a lot of data that is the same as what is found in an MTP backup.
+However, some artifacts that can only be extracted using ADB, as almost all of the differences are application-specific.
+They are listed in the [Applications](/analysis/artifacts/applications) section.

 ## Platform Shared Prefs

 Located in the `sp` folder of many different applications is a file called `OVR_platform_shared_prefs_XXXXXXXXXXXXX.xml	`, each one contains a different set of connection secrets, keys and device ID.
 This file is used by the applications to access their respective entries in the Android Shared Preferences system.
-This is used by applications to store settings and other data that needs to be persistent between application launches.
+This is used by applications to store settings and other data that needs to persist between application launches.
 These files contain the credentials the applications use to authenticate with the Shared Preferences system.

 ## Dumpsys